 In addition to treatment of the U.S. Manufacturing Plan described above in Section IV.D.7 of the FOA, ARPA-E requires products embodying or produced through the use of subject inventions (i.e., inventions conceived or first actually reduced to practice under ARPA-E funding agreements) to be substantially manufactured in the United States by Project Teams and their licensees, as described below.
-The Applicant may request a modification or waiver of the U.S. Manufacturing anufacturing reducet a modification or waiver of the U.S.
+The Applicant may request a modification or waiver of the U.S. Manufacturing Requirement.

 a.
-Small Businesses
+SMALL BUSINESSES

-Small businesses (including Small Business Concerns) that are Prime Recipients or Subrecipients under ARPA-E funding agreements are required to substantially manufacture the following products in the United States for any use or sale in the United States: (1) products embodying subject inventions, and (2) products produced through the use of subject invention(s).19 This requirement does not apply to products that are manufactured for use or sale outside the U.S. A.
+Small businesses (including Small Business Concerns) that are Prime Recipients or Subrecipients under ARPA-E funding agreements are required to substantially manufacture the following products in the United States for any use or sale in the United States: (1) products embodying subject inventions, and (2) products produced through the use of subject invention(s).
+This requirement does not apply to products that are manufactured for use or sale outside the U.S. A.